mattorb/dotfiles/README.md

 This is mostly following what Jason implemented [here](https://github.com/jasonrudolph/keyboard/), so please refer to that for more explanation and detail.

+The cursor movement/navigation part of this is especially useful on a laptop keyboard, but also generally better for keeping your hands on the home row.
+Some of the reasoning and thought behind what I adopted can be found [here](https://mattorb.com/level-up-shortcuts-hammerspoon-home-row/).

 My [fork](https://github.com/mattorb/keyboard) introduces the following key changes from the original:
 1. In super duper mode, emit 'nudging' mousewheel events with <kbd>n</kbd>,<kbd>m</kbd>,<kbd>,</kbd>,<kbd>.</kbd>.
 Left and right click mouse with <kbd>b</kbd> and <kbd>/</kbd>.
 2. In super duper mode, activate application menu with <kbd>g</kbd>